A version of this article appeared in the Winter 2019 issue of strategy+business.

 In the face of challenges and disruptive forces, incumbents aren’t sitting idly by.
 They are actively considering where and how they should be playing.
 There has been significant consolidation between content players (e.g., the 2018 $14 billion acquisition of Scripps Networks by Discovery Communications and Disney’s 2019 $71 billion acquisition of 21st Century Fox) and content and distribution (AT&T’s 2018 $85 billion acquisition of Time Warner and Comcast’s 2018 $39 billion acquisition of Sky).
 Such moves can generate substantial cost synergies (AT&T promised $2.5 billion in synergy savings over the first three years), as well as benefits from deploying intellectual property (IP) such as proprietary advertising or content across a larger footprint and direct-to-consumer channels.
 AT&T’s Warner Media streaming service will now include content powerhouses such as HBO, CNN, and Turner channels, for example.

 Others have undertaken aggressive cost reduction exercises, ranging from organizational simplification to the disposal of noncore assets.
 Disney/ABC Television focused on reducing roles in non-content-related or operational areas, whereas Liberty Global decentralized and rationalized its organization after it sold some of its assets to Vodafone.
 Smaller players are doubling down on their differentiated products.
-“The point is that in any market there will always be room for distinctive propositions from smaller players with a clarity of consumer focus and brand identity,” said Keith Underwood, chief operating officer of Channel 4.
+“The point is that in any market there will always be room for distinctive propositions from smaller players with a clarity of consumer focus and brand identity,” said Keith Underwood, chief operating officer of U.K. television network Channel 4.

 Besides the proliferation of their own services, incumbents are also looking to partnerships to drive increased reach and minimize defections from their platform.
 Pay-TV platforms have been striking deals with over-the-top (OTT) platforms.
 In the U.K., the BBC and ITV are establishing a joint venture, BritBox, which offers a broad range of streaming British television content to viewers on a subscription basis.
 In Australia, free-to-air commercial and national broadcasters joined together to offer a live streaming and BVOD (broadcast video on demand) TV service, Freeview, in 2016.
-Some players are seeking policy support to maintain due prominence on electric program guides and working to harmonize regulation in the on-demand and broadcast worlds.
+Some players are seeking policy support to maintain due prominence on electronic program guides and working to harmonize regulation in the on-demand and broadcast worlds.

 All these steps, though sensible and necessary, are not sufficient.
 These essentially defensive moves won’t be enough to enable incumbents to maintain their position, let alone grow profitably.
 That’s because, as the futurist Roy Amara famously noted, “We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.”
 There are limits to the impact of refining an existing model.
-In fact, based on our extensive research and advisory experience, and having conducted frank and in-depth discussions with 20 executives at television companies and investors on this topic, we believe that a fundamental reinvention will be necessary to assure survival and growth.
+In fact, based on our extensive research and advisory experience, and having conducted frank and in-depth discussions with 20 executives at television companies and investors on this topic, we believe that a fundamental reinvention will be necessary to ensure survival and growth.
 These efforts should be aimed at building a television organization within an ecosystem of strategies that we call Fit for Growth*, one that can pursue an approach to transformation that connects choices about purpose, capability development, cost management, and organizational and cultural evolution.